Homemade currywurst or bratwurst served with a simple curry ketchup made from store cupboard staples, a true German street food legend!

 German Curry Sausage

 My recipe sticks to the idea of using ketchup and curry powder as a base.
-I add apple juice, Worcestershire sauce, which is a hotly debated addition and some hot mustard.
+I add apple juice, Worcestershire sauce, which could be a hotly debated addition and some hot mustard.

 Frequently Asked Questions